 California’s waterfalls aren’t much more iconic than this 2,425-foot-high beauty in Yosemite.
 Yosemite Falls is the tallest series of waterfalls in Yosemite National Park, totaling 2,425 feet.
 This fall comprises three separate falls: Upper Yosemite Falls, Middle Falls, and Lower Yosemite Falls.

 This fall is one of the top attractions in Yosemite National Park, especially in spring when the water flow is at its peak.
 It is accessible by a long, steep hike on one of Yosemite’s oldest and most historic trails, the Yosemite Falls Trail.

-Yosemite Falls Trail is a 7.6 miles round-trip hike near Yosemite Valley.
+Yosemite Falls Trail is a 7.6-mile round-trip hike near Yosemite Valley.
 The California Yosemite Falls hike to the fall and back will take about 6 to 8 hours and is considered strenuous but rewarding.
 If you have time, you can also explore other falls in the park, including Bridalveil Falls, Vernal Falls, Ribbon Falls, Nevada Falls, and Horsetail Falls.